qqqlab/madflight-docs/docs/Black-Box.md

 # Black Box Data Logging

 The black box (BB) module logs flight data for later analysis.

+## SDCARD - ArduPilot Binary Logs

-The log format is ArduPilot Binary Log.
+When logging to a SDCARD the log format is ArduPilot Binary Log.

 Web Tools for Log Analysis: